-This article from the Delta Optimist spotlights a recent visit by our Be More Than A Bystander Program to South Delta Secondary: Lions tell SDSS students not to be a bystander.
+This CFJC article and video clip spotlights a recent visit by our Be More Than A Bystander Program to Kamloops to connect with students about preventing gender-based violence: BC Lions Visit Kamloops.

 Tracy Porteous, Executive Director of the Ending Violence Association of BC, was interviewed on RTÉ Radio 1’s Drivetime in Ireland about how so many men stay silent around violence against women, and the impacts of our Be More Than A … Continue reading

 Last summer EVA BC was grateful to be a part of the Moving Forward Together: Building Capacity to Prevent and Respond to Sexual Violence on Campus Forum.
 The Forum brought together students, post-secondary and community representatives, and staff from several … Continue reading

 Community-based responses, emergency services, and coordinated trauma-informed professionals are crucial lifelines for survivors.
 And yet, BC is still suffering from massive funding cuts to core/operational funding for all sexual assault centres from 2001-2, remaining the only province in Canada without … Continue reading